mccutchen/terraform-example/README.md

 # Terraform Example

-This repo demonstrates an approach for using [Terraform][terraform] to maange AWS resources.
+This repo demonstrates an approach for using [Terraform][https://www.terraform.io/] to manage AWS resources.